AjaxMultiCommentary/GT-commentaries-lines/README.md

 Notice that this dataset annotates the same images as [GT4HistCommentLayout](https://github.com/AjaxMultiCommentary/GT-commentaries-layout), so that images can be retrieved from there.
 This being said, copyrighted images are not included.

+Notice that a balanced version of this dataset is also available, where lines are balanced across commentaries with a maximum of 40 pages and a minimum of 35 pages per commentaries.
+This is useful for training purposes, as it avoids biases towards commentaries with more lines.
+The balanced version is available in the file `GT-commentaries-lines-balanced.json`.
+It was generated using `ajmc.olr.line_detection.data_processing.balance_dataset` from the [ajmc](https://github.com/ajaxMultiCommentary/ajmc) package.